scriptedbyvedant/autograder_v2-main/project_docs/ARCHITECTURE.md

 *   `app.py`: The main entry point of the Streamlit application.
 It handles routing and global configuration.
 *   `pages/`: This directory contains the individual pages of the application, such as:
     *   `0_auth.py`: User authentication.
-    *   `1_upload_data.py`: Interface for professors to upload assignment PDFs and for students to submit their work.
+*   `1_upload_data.py`: Interface for professors to upload assignment PDFs, students to submit their work, or staff to ingest an ILIAS archive ZIP via `parse_ilias_zip` (manifests, per-student mapping, and validation preview).
 *   `2_grading_result.py`: Displays the results of the grading process.
 *   `3_dashboard.py`: Cohort-level analytics, exports, and collaboration aids.
+*   `Download Feedback`: A control on the grading page that calls `FeedbackZipGenerator` to package the latest `new_score/new_feedback` into LMS-ready PDFs and a ZIP that matches ILIAS folder/filename conventions.
     *   `3_collaboration_center.py`: Optional workflow for sharing graded artefacts with colleagues.

 ### **2.2.
 Authentication and Session Management**